alphagov/govuk-puppet/development-vm/README.md

 Run `dev$` commands in the shell on the development VM:

     dev$ echo "Linux for human beings"

+**If you run into problems**

+If you're having trouble with Vagrant or the development VM, there are [troubleshooting tips](https://docs.publishing.service.gov.uk/manual/troubleshooting-vagrant.html) in the dev manual.
+Of course you should also feel free to call on your colleagues or ask in the #govuk-developers channel in Slack.

 ## 1. Install some dependencies